Organize your stay Namibia

 Security Namibia

 Namibia is a very safe destination, and no mishaps should happen to you.
-However, there are a few points to bear in mind: do not leave your personal belongings or valuables unattended or visible in a vehicle, do not take hitchhikers, use official cabs in town, especially in the evening, never visit townships without being accompanied by trustworthy people who know the area, limit walking at night, strictly observe traffic regulations and take two spare wheels and several water bottles with you on long journeys.
-To check your card or make a phone call, it's best to stop off at a service station, as the sometimes little-frequented streets of city centers provide a perfect breeding ground for petty thieves.
+However, there are a few points to bear in mind: do not leave personal belongings or valuables unattended or visible in a vehicle; do not pick up a hitchhiker; use official cabs to get around town, especially in the evening; never visit townships without being accompanied by people you trust and who know the area well; limit your movements on foot at night; strictly observe traffic regulations; and take two spare wheels and several water bottles with you on long journeys.
+To check your card or make a phone call, it's best to stop off at a service station, as the sometimes little-frequented streets of city centers offer a perfect breeding ground for petty thieves.

 In the event of a problem, the police can be called on 10111.